Industrial Maintenance Consulting Services

 Benefits for the Whole Community

-The implementation of STI Maintenance’s IBM Maximo system extends its impact well beyond MEQ’s internal operations, reaching into the broader community.
+The implementation of STI Maintenance’s IBM Maximo system extends its impact well beyond MEQ’s internal operations, reaching the broader community.
 Providing the government with more precise and standardized data for decision-making is of vital importance.
 The quality and maintenance of Quebec’s schools are topics of widespread interest among a large portion of the population and enjoy unanimous support from political decision-makers.

 Furthermore, considering the limited resources available to schools, STI Maintenance designed the system to offer a comprehensive overview of building conditions in a manner that school staff could easily comprehend and execute.